Haydn and folk music: Haydn's early years

 One of the tropes of Haydn biography is his musical emergence, during early childhood, within a community that fostered folk music.
 His parents were working people (his mother Anna Maria was a former cook, his father Mathias a master wheelwright).
 They lived in a small village called Rohrau, about a day's journey from the urban hub of Vienna.
 They had no formal training in music.
 Thus, Haydn's early upbringing was different from that of Mozart or Beethoven, both of them children of professional musicians who sought to have their sons succeed them in the musical profession.

 On the other hand, there is evidence that Haydn's early childhood was quite musical, focusing on the traditional music of his community.
 The most detailed account comes from the 1810 biography by Albert Christoph Dies, written on the basis of interviews with the elderly Haydn.
 In the chapter on Haydn's childhood Dies notes the following, which he learned in his first interview on 15 April 1805.

 In his youth, [Haydn's father] journeyed about, following the custom of his trade, and reached Frankfurt am Main, where he learned to play the harp a little and, because he liked to sing, to accompany himself on the harp as well as he could.
 Afterwards, when he was married, he kept the habit of singing a little to amuse himself.
-All the children had to join in his concerts, to learn the songs, and to develop their singing voice ...
+All the children had to join in his concerts, to learn the songs, and to develop their singing voices...
 Haydn still remembers those songs and innocent times with pleasure.

 Georg August Griesinger wrote in his own biography (1810; also based on interviews with the composer), that "the melodies of [his father's] songs were so deeply impressed in Joseph Haydn's memory that he could still recall them in advanced old age."
 One further detail is provided by the composer's own Autobiographical sketch, which he prepared in 1776 for an encyclopedia: that his father played the harp "without knowing a note of music."